Why McLanahan Sampling Hammermills

 The McLanahan Sample Hammermill product line offers the dependable function and robust design that is typical of McLanahan equipment, in a compact Hammermill specifically designed to process smaller flow rates.
 These Hammermills offer a great deal of versatility in achieving crushed product output requirements through the use of numerous fixed and swing hammer designs produced from a highly effective, proprietary metallurgy, and a wide variety of crushing deck configurations.
 McLanahan also boasts extensive product history experience that allows for the ideal pairing of Sample Hammermill Crusher to application.

 With an extensive range of sizes available, a Sample Hammermill can be selected to closely match the throughput requirements of any application, without the concern of overfeeding a smaller crusher just to avoid making the jump to a much larger (and more expensive) model size.
-This is particularly important in sampling applications where it is oftentimes important to match the rated capacity of the crusher to the sample flow rate in the sampling system to help minimise the air flow within the sampling system.
+This is particularly important in sampling applications where it is oftentimes important to match the rated capacity of the crusher to the sample flow rate in the sampling system to help minimize the air flow within the sampling system.
 Internal wear components can be easily reviewed and replaced through the main access door on the front of the machine or through other removable inspection and access panels designed into the machine.

 How Sampling Hammermills Work